 The history of Shredderhotline begins with the Vertical Grinder.
 It was invented in 1966 by Eidal Heavy Industries.
 This industrial conglomerate was put together under the leadership of the founding visionary, Roy Eidal, in 1943.
 The conglomerate was unfortunately torn apart and sold to various other companies after his death.
 Our company acquired the shredder division in 1983 from the Carborundum Pangborn division.
-We licensed Kubota and Hitachi Heavy Industries in Japan to build these machines for the Japanese market.
+We licensed Hitachi Heavy Industries in Japan to build these machines for the Japanese market.

 In the 60's, Eidal Heavy Industries started manufacturing grinders in collaboration with the Dravo group.
 The Vertical Grinder technology came to life in 1966.
 This unique patented machine uses the concept of a ring mill, but mounted on a vertical shaft rather than the traditional horizontal mounting.

 The next innovation came in 1972, and it has changed the world in many ways.
 In that year, the very first dual shaft shredder was invented and the Saturn Manufacturing company was born.
 The company was steered into success by Dan Burda and his father, Vernon Burda.
 Between 1972 and 1980, the company designed and built a wide portfolio of machines, most of which are still in operation today.
 These exact same machines are still available today from Saturn shredders, even though the company was sold by the Burda family to the MAC corporation (Mobile Auto Crusher) in 1980.